danielkot/linux-live-framework/README.txt

 		- No UEFI at this time!
 	* You should be chrooted to linux distro.
 	* You should not be run that tool on *YOUR* **REAL** running linux.
+	* The final iso image will be on your root device (means /)

 Authors:
 	- Daniel K. (https://github.com/danielkot)